What is the pyrethrum voluntary levy?

 Where do investment ideas come from?

-The blueberry industry has developed its own SIP, and this document will be used like a ‘roadmap’ by the blueberry Strategic Investment Advisory Panel (SIAP).
-The SIAP is a panel a made up of growers and other industry representatives that has a key role to play in the investment process.
+The SIP and AIP documents will be used like a ‘roadmap’ by the Almond SIAP, which is made up of growers and other industry representatives and plays a key role in prioritising necessary investments.

-The SIAP’s advice will be used by Hort Innovation to work suitable ideas into project proposals.
-The proposals will then made public for potential delivery partners to submit responses.
-Current opportunities will always be listed on the Partnership opportunities page, in the delivery partners section of this website.
+The SIAPs recommendations will be used by Hort Innovation to work suitable ideas into project proposals.
+The proposals are then made public for potential delivery partners to submit responses.
+Current opportunities are always listed on the Partnership opportunities, in the delivery partners section of this website.

-At the end of the process, the responses will be assessed, typically with the assistance of industry, and the best delivery partner for the work will be chosen.
-A contract will then be issued and the work will begin.
+At the end of the process, the responses are assessed, often with the assistance of industry (Evaluation Panel process), and the best delivery partner for the work is chosen.
+A contract is then issued, and the work begins.

 How can I keep track of investments?

-When established, investments in the Hort Innovation Blueberry Fund will be detailed in the Your investments page of this Blueberry Fund section of Hort Innovation’s website.
-Resources that are produced by the projects – such as fact sheets and guides – will also available through the Research reports and more page.
+Investments in the Hort Innovation Pyrethrum Fund are detailed in the Your investments page of this Pyrethrum Fund section of Hort Innovation’s website.
+Resources that are produced by the projects – such as fact sheets and guides – are also available through the Research reports and more page.

-Hort Innovation will also send alerts about project updates to its members.
+Hort Innovation also sends alerts about project updates to its members.
 Paying a voluntary levy doesn’t automatically make you a Hort Innovation member, but signing up is free here.